glubsy/ytdl_batch/README.md

 ### TODO

 * Pass cookies for members-only videos, especially for Twitch.
 Currently, the downloader has to be called separately with the appropriate argument.
+* Decouple the file collecting logic.
+This step should be a separate script, and the subs.py script should not scan anything, only accept a list of file paths as input.
+* Youtube and Twitch processing should be split into two separate scripts